Joel Selway, Associate Professor

 - Selway, J., & Hicken, A. (2012).
 Forcing the Genie Back in the Bottle: Sociological Change and Institutional Reform in Thailand.
 Journal of East Asian Studies, 12(1), 57-88.

 - Selway, J. (2011).
 The Measurement of Cross-cutting Cleavages and Other Multidimensional Cleavage Structures.
-In Political Analysis (pp. 18).
-Oxford Journals.
+Political Analysis, 18.

 - Selway, J. (2011).
 Electoral Reform and Public Policy Outcomes in Thailand: The Politics of the 30-Baht Health Scheme.
 World Politics, 63(1).

 - Selway, J. (2007).
 Turning Malays into Thai-men: nationalism, ethnicity and economic inequality in Thailand.
-In Southeast Asia Research.
+Southeast Asia Research, 15.